 Have you ever wondered what causes humidity and condensation in the home?
-This article explains everything you need to know about condensation, and we discuss techniques of how to reduce it.
+This article explains everything you need to know about condensation, and what causes humidity.
+We also discuss techniques of how to reduce it.

 First, it is important to understand what humidity and condensation actually is.